hashicorp/packer/website/source/docs/provisioners/ansible.html.md

 ### winrm communicator

-Windows builds require a custom Ansible communicator and a particular configuration.
+Windows builds require a custom Ansible connection plugin and a particular configuration.
 Assuming a directory named `connection_plugins` is next to the playbook and contains a file named `packer.py` whose contents is

 ```
 from __future__ import (absolute_import, division, print_function)